Shishio Makoto: In other media

 In the live-action film adaptations, Shishio is portrayed by Tatsuya Fujiwara.

-Outside the main manga, Shishio starred in a two-chapter spin-off titled Rurouni Kenshin: Master of Flame (炎を統べる -るろうに剣心・裏幕-, Honō wo Suberu -Rurouni Kenshin: Uramaku-) published in Jump SQ. in 2011, which tells how he met Yumi and formed the Juppongatana.
+Outside the main manga, Shishio starred in a two-chapter spin-off titled Rurouni Kenshin: Master of Flame (炎を統べる -るろうに剣心・裏幕-, Honō o Suberu -Rurouni Kenshin: Uramaku-) published in Jump SQ. in 2011, which tells how he met Yumi and formed the Juppongatana.
 He also makes cameos the OVAs of the series, Rurouni Kenshin: Trust & Betrayal from 1999 and Rurouni Kenshin: Reflection.
 He reprises his role from the Kyoto arc in the OVAs Kenshin also appears in other animated retelling of the series titled New Kyoto Arc from 2011 and 2012.

 Shishio is portrayed by Tatsuya Fujiwara in the 2014 live-action films Rurouni Kenshin: Kyoto Inferno and Rurouni Kenshin: The Legend Ends.
 In the former one, Kenshin discovers Shishio's ship about to set sail to the capital after learning that Sōjirō has kidnapped Kaoru.
 The two former hitokiri have an inconclusive battle, which ends when Kaoru is thrown off board.
 In the latter movie, Shishio appears off the Tokyo coast in a large black iron-clad battleship, and demands that the prime minister visit him.
 Shishio demands that his predecessor be brought to him in exchange of his life.
 The negotiations end in Shishio still bitter about his cruel treatment by the government and claims would only leave the government be for the time being for Kenshin's execution.
 Otherwise, he intends to attack Tokyo.
 The execution, however, is merely staged, and Kenshin assists in defeating the men by Saito Hajime.
 Kenshin manages to defeat Shishio using ogi.
 Shishio, who has long hit his limit and whose body has become overheated, catches fire and burns to death.

 Shishio is a playable character in the video games J-Stars Victory Vs and Jump Force.

 Shishio also appears in flashbacks of Rurouni Kenshin Side Story: The Ex-Con Ashitaro and Rurouni Kenshin: The Hokkaido Arc, as the character Hasegawa Ashitaro was a low-level member of his forces and possesses Shishio's sword Mugenjin.